alantanlc/blog/posts/parsing-nested-data-structures/README.md

 }
 ```

-So far, we are only able to retrieve a single field `levelFourName`.
+So far, we've been only able to retrieve a single field `levelFourName`.
 To retrieve multiple fields (e.g. `levelTwoName` and `levelFourName`), we will need use string of getters multiple times.

 ```java
 public List<String> getNames(LevelOne levelOne) {